finom/rebloom/README.md

 }
 ```

 At this case if you don't need direct access to the root store you can delete export of the variable to keep code safer.
+You can also remove `extends Use0` from the `RootStore` class since its instance is not able to be used by components or other modules anymore.

 ```ts
 export class RootStore {